The Uttoxeter Canal was a short-lived commercial flop that owed its existence to politics, rather than economics.

-At Crumpwood, the old railway crossed the Churnet on a bridge, leaving an intact loop of canal around Crumpwood Weir, with the remains of two locks and the almost-intact Seventy Bridge.
+At Crumpwood, the old railway crossed the Churnet on a bridge, leaving an intact loop of canal around Crumpwood Weir, with the remains of two locks and the now-restored Seventy Bridge.

 The towpath between the former railway and Seventy Bridge was resurfaced in 2014 as part of a program of works in the area, including tree clearance and the removal of vast amounts of Himalayan Balsam.

 The bridge, itself, had to be the subject of a compulsory purchase order before it could be worked on, because no-one knew who owned it.

 It was subsequently repaired with new coping stones, a new deck and re-pointing.

 Clearance around the weir has removed potentially damaging tree growth from it and the flood lock and exposed the remains of Carrington's or Weir Lock, a shallow lock which lowered the canal to the level of the river, so that boats could pass across the top of the weir.